rthkr17/immi-crm-vue/README.md

 Platform details :

-A web app consists of mainly four parts.
+A web app consists of mainly three parts.
 1. Front end : The UI and client side logic comes here.
 We are using a MVC based framework “Vue.js” that provides a component based development process.

 2. Backend: the server side logic and functionality of the application comes here.
 We are using the “Express” and “NodeJS” framework to implement the backend.